The Employment Law Review: Austria

 - irrespective of the size of the business, at least five employees aged 50 or older.

 Starting with this notification, a 30-day retention period applies, during which no employment agreement may be terminated.
 If the employer fails to notify the AMS or terminates any employee's employment before the end of this 30-day period, all terminations will be null and void and the affected employees could claim for reinstatement.
 Prior to the notification to the AMS, the works council, if any, must be informed.

 The employer must also notify the AMS if the relevant number of employees is offered a mutual termination agreement or the relevant number of employment agreements are terminated by mutual consent within the 30-day term.

-In companies with at least 20 employees, a social plan might be enforced by the works council to protect the employees from substantial disadvantages resulting from the collective dismissal.
+In companies with at least 20 employees, a social plan might be enforced by the works council to protect employees from substantial disadvantages resulting from the collective dismissal.
 According to business practice, when it is required that the AMS is notified of a collective dismissal, a social plan shall be offered to the works council.
-If the employer and the works council fail to agree on a social plan, the works council may address the conciliation body at the competent labour court.
+If the employer and the works council fail to agree on a social plan, the works council may address the conciliation body at the competent labour and social court.
 Typically, social plans include voluntary severance payments.

 Transfer of business